Catalog Templates

 Basic Template

 The basic template is an input schema which eliminates FBC information that can be retrieved from existing registries when we process it.
-Users provide all components of an FBC schema, but supply only the bundle image reference for any olm.bundle objects.
+Within the schema, users can add entries composed of any valid FBC schema components, but supply only the bundle image reference for any olm.bundle objects.
 This results in a greatly simplified, smaller document.
-This approach may be attractive to operator authors who maintain existing catalogs and just want to make the job easier, or for operator authors who need to retain a channel graph which is not based on semver.
+This approach may be attractive to operator authors who maintain existing catalogs and just want to simplify the format, or for operator authors who need to retain an update graph which cannot be based on semver.

 Usage